jxprat/bridger/README.md

 ## Bridger!

-This is Bridger project in Python
+This is Bridger! project in Python 2.7

+This project uses pyGame